mikabusante/mika_senior_checkpoint/tests/tier-04-extra-credit.md

 To get a total of 6 extra points, you may hook up the <CampusList /> component and <CampusInput /> component to the store.

+To avoid breaking previously passing specs, please don't change any `export` statements already provided.
+You may add additional `export` statements for your `connect`ed components.

 You may use vanilla redux OR react-redux bindings to do this.
 More details found below!

 YOU MUST HAVE FINISHED TIER 01, 02, and 03 BEFORE ATTEMPTING THE EXTRA CREDIT.